 The Illumination is an urban fantasy setting that imagines a world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of effectively disproving it.

-The spectre of magic and otherworldly phenomena looms large in the zeitgeist despite their extreme rarity.
+While supernatural entities and phenomena are extremely rare, they loom large in the zeitgeist.
 As a result, modern society has twisted into a superstitious and paranoid reflection of itself.